 The College of Arts, Sciences, and Letters, known as CASL (pronounced castle), is home to 38 undergraduate liberal arts majors, ranging from Anthropology to Biology to Women’s and Gender Studies.
 The College of Arts, Sciences, and Letters Advising and Academic Success office’s website has curriculum information for all majors, minors, and certificates offered through CASL.
 It also has very detailed information policy and procedure information, which you need to know.
 Be sure to read through the Summary of Most Commonly Used Policies in its entirety.
 Yes, it’s long, but it is incredibly important.

 The College of Education, Health, and Human Services (CEHHS-pronounced chess) houses programs for those interested in careers within the K-12 school system and other education-related fields (Elementary and Secondary Certification Programs, Instructional Technology, Children and Families, etc), as well as programs created to serve the health and well-being of our community (Health and Human Services, Health Policy Studies, Addiction Studies Certificate, etc).
-CEHHS’s website has information on all of their undergraduate programs, policies, and helpful information on common college terms and frequently used forms.
+CEHHS’s website has information on all of their undergraduate programs, policies, and helpful information on frequently used forms.

 The College of Engineering and Computer Science (CECS) houses 11 undergraduate degree programs and two concurrent degree programs.
 As a CECS student, it is important to take time to get to know the CECS advising website.
 In here, you will find the CECS policies and procedures, as well as sample sequences and curriculum sheets for all of our majors.
 You will be held responsible for knowing the policy and procedure information, so look over it carefully and ask questions when you have them.

 Additional Advising Information

 When a student petitions, they are asking for an exception to a policy or requirement.